What You Need To Know

 Dementia is not a normal part of ageing and Alzheimer’s disease is the most common cause of dementia symptoms.

-The term “dementia” is a collective term that describes a group of symptoms including memory loss; challenges with thinking and decision-making; communication difficulties and changes in mood and behaviour that are significant enough to affect daily life.
-These symptoms can affect a person’s ability to perform daily activities.
+The term “dementia” is an umbrella term that describes a group of symptoms including memory loss; challenges with thinking and decision-making; communication difficulties and changes in mood and behaviour that are significant enough to affect daily life.

 It’s common for symptoms of dementia to be overlooked due to confusion with regular age-related slowing of the brain.